Becky knitted these for me while we were watching the Red Sox:

 Do you like the Dentist?
 I do.
 I love the way that my teeth feel after they’ve been cleaned.
 I don’t even mind the scraping and poking of the… umm… scraping and poking tool.
 And I kind of like the ‘stuffing your mouth full of film’ x-ray part.
 So, minus the drilling and the pulling, I consider the dentist to be a pretty cool person.

-I have found that most people dislike going to the dentist.
+I have found that most people dislike going to the dentist, even despite that cool dental procedure called gum contouring I have just discovered.
 I’m not sure why.
 Perhaps they hate keeping their mouths open for so long.
 Or the hurting of the dental tools.
 Or the sound of the drills.
 Probably all of the above.

 I suspect, however, that there may be another anxiety that comes into play during a trip to the dentists in Sydney.
 It comes in the form of a question (perhaps from the all too perky Hygenist).
 So, have you been flossing?